-Professor Brian J Caldwell
+Professor Emeritus Brian J. Caldwell

+International work over the last 30 years includes about 650 presentations, projects and other professional assignments in or for 43 countries or jurisdictions on six continents, with several assignments for the Asia Development Bank, Asia Pacific Economic Cooperation (APEC), OECD, UNESCO, UNICEF and World Bank.
 He has served as Wei Lun Visiting Professor at the Chinese University of Hong Kong, Visiting Professor at the National College for School Leadership in England, Special Professor at the University of Nottingham, Provost’s Distinguished Visiting Scholar at the University of Southern California, Invitational Research Fellow for the Japan Society for the Promotion of Science, and Honorary Professor at the University of Hull.

 In addition to approximately 180 published papers, chapters and monographs, he is co-author of books that helped guide educational reform in several countries, most notably those on the self-managing school, each with Jim Spinks: The Self-Managing School (1988), Leading the Self-Managing School (1992), Beyond the Self-Managing School (1998), Raising the Stakes: From Improvement to Transformation in the Reform of Schools (2008) and The Self-Transforming School (2013).